WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if `expression` is not None or a valid regular expression.

-An exception is raised if a column from `cols` is not a column of a signal file.
+An exception is raised if a column from `column_names` is not a column of a signal file.

 An exception is raised if `sampling_rate` is less than or equal to 0.